dgewe/Weather-App-Android/README.md

 [Code Shortcut](app/src/main/java/com/fredrikbogg/weatherapp)

 ## Description
-This is a demo application built with the goal to learn about networking and how to work with location data.
+This is a demo application built with the goal to learn about basic networking and how to work with location data.

 The application provides some of the basic functionality from a standard weather app.